 Shortly thereafter, Wood meets his future wife Kathy (Patricia Arquette), knitting booties in a waiting room and hitting a carnival on a date during which they discuss old movies and radio performers.
 In the Spook House, a smitten Wood, determined not to repeat old mistakes, quickly admits his Angora fetish to his new girlfriend, who — after processing and clarifying — receives it warmly, and accepts him immediately.
 This is one of most persuasive cinematic depictions of “coming out” in any capacity; Wood isn’t gay, but he risks a lot by laying his soul this bare just after meeting someone he suspects may be a large part of his future, and their conversation about the matter is both believable and notably progressive, modeling an understanding of complex sexuality and a resistance to shaming that one only wishes could be the norm in film and in life even today.

 The two key scenes in Ed Wood are in some ways extrapolations of that moment; most audiences will most fondly remember the Spook House conversation, Lugosi’s monologue about turning down Frankenstein before the octopus fight, and the many Wood reenactments as the quintessential points of this delightful film.
 For me, however, three other sequences have stuck out even more through the years, marking the most optimistic, freewheeling moments in Wood’s life, and also the moments in which Burton stretches farthest from the kind of movies he’s known for.
-First is the Bride of the Monster wrap party (clearly modeled on the wedding reception in Browning’s Freaks) wherein Wood performs a full burlesque routine in drag with his friends cheering him on with the sole exception of Fuller.
+First is the Bride of the Monster wrap party (clearly modeled on the wedding banquet in Browning’s Freaks) wherein Wood performs a full burlesque routine in drag with his friends cheering him on with the sole exception of Fuller.
 While her tirade just afterward is reasonably pitched, and clearly the frustration of someone honestly not prepared to enter the sleazier corners of the film industry, it demonstrates a gulf between the two former lovers that emphasizes how much Wood has now found his home among the gaggle of wackos he’s slowly accumulated.
 Pushback from an “outsider” only further unites them.
 Secondly, there is the scene in which all of Wood’s cronies are baptized in a swimming pool (because Johnson wouldn’t fit anywhere else), and Bunny (after one of Murray’s best moments of physical comedy ever) wonders aloud how Ed managed to convince so many people to do something so weird and dumb for the sake of his shitty movies.
 Wood dodges the question but the truth of the matter is that this experience, like the gathering of loopy locals around a dead body in The Trouble with Harry, says so much about the way the utopian ideal of friendship and acceptance permits happiness as often as the act of creation, even as one unmistakably benefits the other.